zluckytraveler/Discord-Plex-Trial/README.md

 ### DATABASE
 There is a sqlite database file so you can view and make modifications.
 This is helpful in case a user replies with an incorrect email address.
 Simply remove the users entry from the database, then the user can make a new request for a trial.

+### MESSAGES
+You can set custom messages that the bot will DM user with.
+- When a user is denied from trying to request another trial before their cooldown period has ended.
+- When an invite has successfully been sent after replyig with a confirmed Plex email address.
+- When the users trial has ended.
 <br />
 <br />
 # SETUP